 Your dog’s comfort level will determine where to start training to initiate positive association with the Gentle Leader.

-For example, one of our students, a bull dog/cane corso mix named Lexa was already comfortable with wearing the Baskerville Ultra Muzzle so getting her to wear the Gentle Leader was simple.
-We only had to work on her "leaving it" as she walked with it.
+For example, one of our students, a bull dog/cane corso mix named Lexa was already comfortable with wearing the Baskerville Ultra Muzzle.
+Getting her to wear the Gentle Leader was simple.
+We only had to work on her “leaving it” as she walked with it.

 10 Steps to Pleasant Dog Walks